 This draft has not been adopted or endorsed by the European Commission.
 Any views expressed are the preliminary views of the Commission services and may not in any circumstances be regarded as stating an official position of the Commission.
 The information transmitted is intended only for the Member State or entity to which it is addressed for consultation and discussion.

 ANNEX

 In Section 8 of the Annex to Regulation (EC) No 1881/2006, the following entry is added:

-"Section 9: Perchlorate